-Have you ever found yourself in a situation where a wrong git command wreaked havoc on your project’s repo?
+Have you ever found yourself in a situation where the wrong git command has wreaked havoc on your project’s repo?
 People make mistakes, and sometimes those mistakes can cost hours of your team’s time.
-In this tutorial, we will show you how to recover from an unfortunate
+In this tutorial, we’ll show you how to quickly recover from an unfortunate

 git push --force into

-master (or another important branch that should never be messed with).
+master (or another important branch that should’ve never been messed with).

-That may happen, for instance, when deploying with Deis or Heroku that use separate git remotes to build and deploy an application.
-After a long day of work, it is incredibly easy to execute
+That could happen, for instance, when deploying with Heroku, which use separate git remotes to build and deploy an application.
+After a long day of work, it could be incredibly easy to execute

 git push --force deis master.